Oregon SC competitive teams play in WYSA state leagues and MAYSA leagues

 Development of individual skills is a primary goal balanced by some instruction of team tactical play.
 The overall goal is to promote the enjoyment of playing soccer so kids will continue to play well into adulthood.
 Players can participate in other sports in addition to competitive soccer.

-For the 2019-20 season, Oregon SC again has contracted with Challenger Sports as the primary source for coaches for our competitive teams.
+For the Fall 2020 season, Oregon SC again has contracted with Challenger Sports as the primary source for coaches for our competitive teams.
 Other professional coaches also will be hired to coach one or more teams.

 Oregon SC believes a professional coach offers the best opportunity to maximize players' development.
 We generally look for coaches with extensive coaching education and licensing, and prior experience and success coaching youth players.

-All Under-11 through Under-14/15 competitive teams will practice twice per week for 90 minutes, and have one 60-minute "street soccer" combined session.
+All 11U through 14/15U competitive teams will practice twice per week for 90 minutes, and have one 60-minute "street soccer" combined session.
 The high school-aged teams will have three 90-minute sessions per week.

 Assistant Competitive Commissioner